 Safety, Security & Risk

-It decomposes upon combustion to produce toxic and corrosive gases.It reacts violently with oxidizing agents, strong alkalis, aluminum, zinc and magnesium.It attacks plastics and rubber.
+Decomposes upon combustion, producing toxic and corrosive gases.Reacts violently with oxidizing agents, strong alkalis, aluminum, zinc and magnesium.Attacks plastics and rubber.